 “Yes.
 That’s it.”

-The first part of the commercial took place at an indoor volleyball playground.
-I was indeed part of a crowd at a rock concert, and we were standing there jumping like idiots.
-I was surrounded by tons of young street people who were looking to earn some pocket money, just like me.
+The first part of the commercial took place in an indoor playground.
+I was indeed a part of the crowd at a rock concert.
+We were standing and jumping like idiots.
+I was surrounded by tons of young “street” people trying to earn some pocket money, just like me.
 Apparently, they all knew each other and were moving in groups.
 I felt like a lone wolf.
 It’s hard to be accepted in a group when you don’t know anybody.

-We did some decent cardio for about an hour before our first 10 minute break.
-I decided to sit on the rock stage, but the muscular guard made me a sign to get away from the scene.
+We did some decent cardio for about an hour before our first 10-minute break.
+I decided to sit on the rock stage, but the muscular guard made me a sign to move away.

 “Fragile boy!
 Move it,” he said.
 I “moved it”.

-In this world muscle size always equals protection, although we all know how that fight turned out for Rich Piano.
-Big guys don’t last much in a battle, but the intimidation factor is where it’s at.
+In this world, muscle size always equals protection, although we all know how that fight turned out for Rich Piano.
+Big guys don’t last long in a battle, but the intimidation factor is where it’s at.
 This guard had it.
 The dark glasses, the “don’t mess with me” crossed arms pose, the trivial arm tattoo and of course the gun on his belt were part of the classic bad boy image.
-Good luck achieving the same intimidation factor with Bruce Lee’s physique.
+Good luck achieving the same intimidation effect with Bruce Lee’s physique.
 Can you recall an ecto superhero?
+Exactly.

 Wrong!
 The fun was just beginning.

 The first stop was a monument located at the center of the town.
-This is when I understood the whole plan – they wanted the city sleeping in order to do whatever they want.
+This is when I understood the whole plan – they wanted the city sleeping so that they can do whatever they want.

-Among the others there were individuals who were apparently living on beer, chewing gum, cigarettes and ketchup samples, and yet they were bigger than me because they weren’t ectomorphs.
-At the time I was stupid as hell, and instead of being happy that I am healthy I was focusing on stuff like that.
-You are always stressing over the things you don’t have.
+Among the others, there were individuals who were apparently living on beer, chewing gum, cigarettes and ketchup samples, and yet some were bigger than me because they weren’t ectomorphs.

-Most, but not all, were too stupid to realize that we were getting exploited.
-The directors were talking in a foreign language, and apparently the company was outsourcing.
+Most, but not all, were too stupid to realize that we were exploited.
+The directors were talking in a foreign language, and apparently, the company was outsourcing.
 I hated those guys.
-It was five in the morning and I was still running and screaming the name of a made up rock group/energy drink.
+It was five in the morning, and yet I was still running and screaming the name of a made up rock group/energy drink.

 “Why did you fuck everybody up,” said someone.

-I turned around and saw a young guy who was tanned, shaved and had some muscle on him – a mannequin.
+I turned around and saw a young guy.
+He was tanned, shaved and had some muscle on him – a mannequin.

-He and a few spoiled girls were part of the higher echelon.
+He and a few spoiled girls represented the higher echelon.
 Their faces were actually going to be seen on TV.
-That’s why the motherfucker was talking to me like this.
+That’s why the motherfucker was talking to me like that.